thrackle-io/rules-engine/docs/userGuides/permissions/ADMIN-ROLES.md

 ### Recommendations
 - It is recommended to have a dedicated account for this role that doesn't have any other roles in the application.
-- To ensure this guide can be followed during the development phase, it is recommended to export the private key for this account as an environment variable (you might want to follow other practices in production for security reasons):

-    ```
-    export RULE_BYPASS_ACC_KEY=<rule bypass account privkey>
-    ```

 <!-- These are the body links -->
 [createAdminRole-url]: ./ADMIN-CONFIG.md